Rear End Collision Liability and Lawsuits in Arizona

 Posted on behalf of Phillips Law Group on Dec 01, 2010 in Auto Accidents

 Every year, more than 95,000 Arizona car accidents occur that involve more than one vehicle.
 Of these crashes, nearly half, or almost 44,000, are rear-end collisions.
 More than 13,000 Arizona rear-end collisions result in at least one injury to someone who was involved in the crash, and there are more than five fatal crashes per month in the state that result from rear-end collisions.
-As a result of these staggering numbers, thousands of people every year need the help of experienced Arizona car accident injury lawyers in order to help hold those responsible for the injuries suffered accountable.
+As a result of these staggering numbers, thousands of people every year need the help of experienced Phoenix car accident lawyers in order to help hold those responsible for the injuries suffered accountable.
 Below is a brief overview of how liability tends to attach in Arizona rear-end collisions.

 Rear-End Collisions - Determining Fault and Liability in Arizona